bobbycomet/Appify/README.md

 Appify is fully GUI-controlled.
 Open the app, and the entire process looks like this:

-1. Search for a site by name, or pick from the built-in list of 90+ popular sites
+1. Search for a site by name, browse by category, or pick from the built-in list of 90+ popular sites
 2. Appify creates an isolated browser profile instantly, using zero disk space until the app is actually launched
 3. Choose which browser to use.
 Appify automatically detects every browser you have installed, including native, Flatpak, and Snap versions
 4. Optionally pick an extension preset for the site (SponsorBlock for YouTube, BetterTTV for Twitch, etc.).
 Appify opens that specific browser instance so you can configure extensions just like normal.
 You can also add your own via the Add Custom button